Table of contents

 We’ll look shortly at the technology and process improvements that promise to help fill this gap and democratize business financing.
 But first, here are some very telling statistics about the process a typical small business goes through to secure funding.

-The traditional SME lending process
+The traditional SMB lending process

 • The traditional small business loan underwriting process involves 25-30 steps.
 (Fintech Takes)